 Before I Eat: A Moment In The Zone Guidebook: Real-Time Tools To Manage Eating Urges and Food Cravings by Alen Standish, a former binge eater and podcaster.

 Before I Eat: A Moment in the Zone (App) also by Alen Standish.
 This is the first App to help recovering binge eaters.
 It offers a variety of tools to help you navigate binge urges, as well as motivational coaching sessions, progress tracking, and a reward system for success.
 You can pick and choose the tools that are most practical for you.

 The Bulimia Help Method, by Richard Kerr, founder of bulmiahelp.org.
 The method is a five-step process that teaches those seeking recovery how to stop bingeing, relearn normal eating, and achieve lifelong recovery.

 - Are there any other direct support resources you recommend if I am still struggling?

-Cookie Rosenblum, Weight Loss Coach.
+Cookie Rosenblum, Master Coach.
 I highly recommend Cookie, especially for those struggling with weight issues while recovering or after recovering from binge eating.
 Cookie has personal and professional experience with binge eating, and truly understands weight loss without dieting.

 The Bulimia Help Program (bulimiahelp.org).
 This is a comprehensive web-based home treatment program and support network for recovering binge eaters that focuses on ending dieting, relearning normal eating, and putting a stop to the harmful binge/purge cycle–without all the complexity of traditional approaches.